rollup/rollupjs.org/src/guide/00-what-is-rollup.md

 * easier to collaborate on, because Alice and Bob can work on the same app simultaneously (Alice can work on `dictionary` while Bob fixes `extractWords`) without stomping each other's changes
 * more bug-resistant, because we don't need to worry about things like naming conflicts between modules

-For a while, JavaScript have been using CommonJS modules and AMD modules as well as various ad hoc formats, but the modern `import`/`export` syntax has a number of [crucial advantages](#why-are-es2015-modules-better-than-amd-and-commonjs-).
+For a while, JavaScripters have been using CommonJS modules and AMD modules as well as various ad hoc formats, but the modern `import`/`export` syntax has a number of [crucial advantages](#why-are-es2015-modules-better-than-amd-and-commonjs-).

 ### Why do we need to bundle our modules?